siddhantbapna/Group-8-DS-and-AI-Lab-Project/Milestone-5/milestone_5.md

 To further assess the model’s generalization capability, it was evaluated on three samples.

 Before presenting the results, here are the common terms used:
-1. Ground truth visuals show the MRI modalities and the corresponding segmentation of the brain tumor.
+1. Ground truth visuals show the corresponding segmentation of the brain tumor.
-2. The raw ground truth shows the Non-Enhancing Tumor (NET), Edema, and Enhancing Tumor (ET).
-3. The derived masks visualize the three standard BraTS sub-regions: Whole Tumor (WT = Edema + NET + ET), Tumor Core (TC = NET + ET), and Enhancing Tumor (ET).
+2. The derived masks visualize the three standard BraTS sub-regions: Whole Tumor (WT = Edema + NET + ET), Tumor Core (TC = NET + ET), and Enhancing Tumor (ET).
-4. Prediction plots show the segmentation outputs produced by the trained 3D Attention U-Net model.
+3. Prediction plots show the segmentation outputs produced by the trained 3D Attention U-Net model.
-5. The raw model output sometimes contains small disconnected regions, known as lesions, which represent prediction noise.
+4. The raw model output sometimes contains small disconnected regions, known as lesions, which represent prediction noise.
 Therefore, we present two versions: one with these lesions and one after post-processing to remove them.
 After post-processing, the output mask is smoother than the raw prediction, with small spurious lesions removed.

+`Some Visuals of the prediction on the test data :-`

 #### 5.1 Test Sample "BraTS-GLI-02506-101"